Indirect Gaussian Graph Learning beyond Gaussianity: Experiments

 \subsection{TDT2}

 The data is provided by \cite{cai2005document}.
 It is a subset of the TDT2 corpus collected during the first half of 1998 from 6 sources: 2 newswires ({\textsc{APW}}, {\textsc{NYT}}), 2 radio programs ({\textsc{VOA}}, {\textsc{PRI}}) and 2 television programs ({\textsc{CNN}}, {\textsc{ABC}}).
-We picked 200 most frequently used words, and the document-term matrix records frequencies ({counts}) of each term in $n=9394$ documents.
-We ran iGGL on the count data and used BIC for the tuning.
-A sparse association graph is plotted in Figure \ref{fig:tdt2all} using the {\textsc{R}} package GGally \citep{rggally}.
-Figure \ref{fig:tdt2part} shows only the connected nodes for a better view.
+We picked 200 most frequently used words, and the document-term matrix records frequencies ({counts}) of each term in $n=9,394$ documents.
+We ran iGGL on the count data and used PIC for parameter tuning.
+The computation of the solution path and tuning took about 19 minutes.
+A sparse association graph is plotted in Figure \ref{fig:tdt2part} where only the connected nodes are shown for a better view.